Career Growth Isn’t a Ladder — It’s a Maze (Here’s How I’ve Learned to Navigate It)

 -

-Offering to run small projects
+Offer to run small projects

 -

-Mentoring a new hire, even unofficially
+Mentor new hires, even unofficially

 -

-Learning how to disagree without making it personal
+Learn how to disagree without making it personal

 -

-It’s subtle.
-But people notice.
+It’s subtle—but people notice.

 Growth Doesn’t Always Look Like a Promotion